BirkJefta/GPXUpload/README.md

 This program takes either a gpx or geojason file and finds relevant info, then saves it to a db.

 Remember to change the db, to yours, and other relevant paths.

+I used Supabase for db and render.com to host this